Sartori-Lab/PSA/README.md

 ```bash
 pip install PSA-current_version.whl
 ```

-using the latest version found in the folder `dist`.
+You can find the latest version `whl` file in the release section.

 The requirements are
 - `numpy` (tested with v1.25.2)
 - `scipy` (tested with v1.11.2)
 - `numba` (tested with v0.58.0)